 Among the various EDI transaction sets, EDI 834 transactions play a crucial role in facilitating the transfer of enrollment and maintenance information.
 This information includes details about the payer, sponsor, and members involved in offering benefits products.
 From insurance agencies and government bodies to unions and employers, EDI 834 transactions are widely used in the employee benefits administration process.

 In this article, we will delve into the history of EDI 834 transactions and the standard way to exchange the enrollment data via ASC and HIPAA EDI 834 – Benefit Enrollment and Maintenance File format.
 Whether you are a healthcare professional, a benefits administrator, or simply curious about the subject, this guide will provide valuable insights and information on EDI 834 transactions.
 Whether you are new to EDI or just looking to brush up on your knowledge, this article will give you the information you need to get started.

 Brief History of EDI 834

-EDI 834 came in 1991, with the formation of the Workgroup for Electronic Data Interchange (WEDI).
+EDI 834 came in 1991 with the formation of the Workgroup for Electronic Data Interchange (WEDI), a national non-profit dedicated to advancing the usage of electronic data interchange in the healthcare sector.
+WEDI was established in 1991 and has been instrumental in promoting and standardizing the use of EDI Services and solutions in the healthcare industry.
 The very next year, EDI standard sets were dictated to be adopted by the American National Standards Institute (ANSI).
 Most health insurance carriers follow the set format and accept the 834 formats for delivering health insurance enrollment and maintenance data.